dharantej1/AWS_Gen_AI/README.md

 ---

-## Task 2b: Building an RAG Model

-# Task 2b: Abstractive Text Summarization
+## Task 2b: Abstractive Text Summarization

 In this notebook, you manage challenges arising in large document summarization—input text can exceed model context lengths, generate hallucinated outputs, or trigger out-of-memory errors.